 - 14. This phase defines the problem, identifying what might already be known, and what might need to be investigated.
-For AASB domestic projects, the project development phase defines the standard-setting problem and includes activities aimed at understanding the specific needs of Australian stakeholders, and the broader environment to prioritise topics of interest by: - (a) Monitoring IASB's, IPSASB's and other relevant international standard setters' technical work plans; - (b) Conducting environmental scans about relevant emerging matters; - (c) Understanding current practices both within Australia and internationally; - (d) Seeking advice from members of the AASB Academic Advisory Panel, AASB Project Advisory Panels and AASB User Advisory Committee on matters of research, practical implementation issues and user needs and perspectives respectively; - (e) Reviewing relevant existing research findings; - (f) Considering important stakeholder needs from on-going engagement with a broad range of stakeholders; and - (g) Periodic agenda consultations.
+For AASB domestic projects, the project development phase defines the standard-setting problem and includes activities aimed at understanding the specific needs of Australian stakeholders, and the broader environment to prioritise topics of interest by: - (a) monitoring IASB's, IPSASB's and other relevant international standard setters' technical work plans; - (b) conducting environmental scans about relevant emerging matters; - (c) determine the problems that currently exists; - (d) understanding current practices both within Australia and internationally; - (e) seeking advice from members of the AASB Academic Advisory Panel, AASB Project Advisory Panels and AASB User Advisory Committee on matters of research, practical implementation issues and user needs and perspectives respectively; - (f) reviewing relevant existing research findings to derive meaning and understanding of the evidence that exists; - (g) considering important stakeholder needs from on-going engagement with a broad range of stakeholders; and - (h) periodic agenda consultations.